korvoj/k8s-distributions-iot-edge/README.md

 # Kubernetes Distributions for the Edge: A Serverless Outlook

-This repository contains complementary data for the paper titled Kubernetes Distributions for the Edge: A Serverless Outlook.
+This repository contains complementary data for the paper titled Kubernetes Distributions for the Edge: Serverless Performance Evaluation.

 Both the source code and raw data results are available.